joaomicunha/ProphetWrapper/README.md

 ### The output of Prophet_Wrapper is an R list containing:

 - **Final_Forecasts:** A data-frame with final forecasts on unseen data produced by training the optimised model (based on 'main_accuracy_metric' and 'best_model_in' parameters) on the entire data.
 The forecast length (horizon) is set to be equal to the length of the test set.
+Notice that final forecasts are only produced for cases where the optimal model doesn't use regressors.
+This is because there is not regressors values for the future.

 - **Accuracy_Overview:** A data-frame with the performance of all the models estimated with a flag for the best model (based on 'main_accuracy_metric' and 'best_model_in' parameters).
 The error metrics available are: MAPE, MSE, MAE, RMSE and MPE.